gamendez98/mlt-project/README.md

 ### Synthetic data

-The result of running the previous commands will be a dataset with the structure
+The result of running the synthetic dataset script will be a dataset with the structure

 ```json
 [